aaronstevenwhite/arcweight/docs/working-with-fsts/structural-operations.md

 **Analyze and extract FST components**

-*Project • Intersect • Difference*

 Structural operations let you analyze FSTs, extract their components, and perform set operations.
-These operations are essential for understanding what your FSTs accept and produce.
+These operations are important for understanding what your FSTs accept and produce.

 ## Projection